Enrollment is now open at no cost for the curriculum year starting in September 2020.

 3. When do sessions occur?

-- Sessions are held on the 1st and 3rd Mondays of each month from 1:00PM to 2:30PM ET, beginning on September 17th.
+- Sessions are held on the 2nd and 4th Wednesdays of each month from 12PM to 1PM ET, after a special kickoff session on September 15th at the same time.